Introduction

 5555,7777

-This creates an opportunity for an attack similar to Parameter Fragmentation (HPF) but without requiring multiple parameters or knowing their order in the SQL.
+That creates an opportunity for an attack similar to Parameter Fragmentation (HPF) but without requiring multiple parameters or being aware of their order in the SQL.
 For example, sending these 4 SSNs (broken into lines for clarity):

 SELECT card FROM cards WHERE